Radicle

-The radicle emerges from a seed through the micropyle.
-Radicles in seedlings are classified into two main types.
+Radicles are classified into two main types.
 Those pointing away from the seed coat scar or hilum are classified as antitropous, and those pointing towards the hilum are syntropous.

 If the radicle begins to decay, the seedling undergoes pre-emergence damping off.
 This disease appears on the radicle as darkened spots.
 Eventually, it causes death of the seedling.

-The plumule is the baby shoot.
-It grows after the radicle.

-In 1880 Charles Darwin published a book about plants he had studied, The Power of Movement in Plants, where he mentions the radicle.
+In 1880, Charles Darwin published a book about plants he had studied, The Power of Movement in Plants, where he mentions the radicle.